what is organic wine

 Organic certification on a wine label

 The regulations around organic wine differ depending on where the certification is coming from.
 There is also an important distinction that must be made between labels that read “Certified Organic” and “Made with Organic Grapes.”
-According to the USDA, for a wine to labeled as “Certified Organic,” in the US, it must meet the following requirements:
+According to the United States Department of Agriculture USDA, for a wine to be labeled as “Certified Organic,” in the US, it must meet the following requirements:

-• It must not include any added sulfites (not to be confused with those that are naturally occuring)
+• It must not include any added sulfur dioxide (not to be confused with those that are naturally occurring).

 On the other hand, for a wine to be labeled with “Made with Organic Grapes,” it must be made with grapes that are 100% certified organic.
 However, the yeasts and other ingredients are not required to be organic.
 Additionally, some sulfites (up to 100 parts per million) may be added to aid the wine’s shelf life and protect against microbes.

 Wines from Europe follow slightly different practices for labeling their wines as “organic.”
-While the grapes must be grown organically, the EU allows for the addition of sulfites to organic wine.
+While the grapes must be grown organically, the EU allows for the added sulfites to organic wine.
 The amount is left up to individual producers.

 How is Organic Wine Different from Natural Wine?